Automatic Link Selection in Multi-Channel Multiple Access with Link Failures: Conclusions

 \section{Conclusions}

-This paper focused on the problem of designing algorithms for automatic link selection in multi-channel multiple access with link failures.
-In particular, we solved a network utility maximization problem with matching constraints and bandit feedback on link failures.
-We considered two algorithms, where the first algorithm has slower convergence and is adaptive, and the second algorithm has faster convergence and is not adaptive.
+This paper focuses on the problem of designing algorithms for automatic link selection in multi-channel multiple access systems with transmission failures.
+In particular, we solve a network utility maximization problem with matching constraints and bandit feedback on transmission outcomes.
+We propose two adaptive algorithms: the first achieves faster convergence, while the second admits a more efficient implementation.
+We also study several special cases with additional structural properties.
+Extending the framework to adversarial settings and incorporating more general combinatorial constraints are directions for future work.

 {\appendices